Home Page Check Accessibility, HTML, CSS, Broken Links & Spelling

 SC 1.1.1/2.4.4: Do not use the URL as link text

-Describe the purpose of a link by providing descriptive text as the content of the <a> element, or provide an aria-label or aria-labelledby attribute.
-The description lets a user distinguish this link from other links in the Web page and helps the user determine whether to follow the link.
+Describe the purpose of a link by providing descriptive text as the content of the <a> element.
+This description lets a user distinguish this link from other links in the Web page and helps the user determine whether to follow the link.
 The URL of the destination is generally not sufficiently descriptive.
 See WCAG2 HTML Technique H30.

 E893